Editor hacking: how I learnt to stop worrying and love my emacs configuration

 I'll start with a confession: I can't really sit still.
 I am filled with an insatiable need to be doing something, to feel like I'm moving in some direction.

-But in this post, I'll argue that improving how you use your text editor is actually a reasonable use of your time.
+Screw guilt!
+I'll argue (at least to convince myself) that improving my text editor is actually a reasonable use of time.

-Before diving into this, let me dispel an argument I've often seen used to justify mastering your text editor.
+Before diving into this, let me dispel something.
 People would have you believe that the time spent upfront memorizing keybindings will be worth it in increased productivity.
 It won't.
 The hours I have spend mastering Vi keybindings far outweigh the time savings I get from knowing what

 The value of making your text editor suit your needs is not in the time saved.
 It's in the greater enjoyment you derive from using it.
 Tools that are configured to your preference will be better because they will feel comfortable and familiar, even if they are not faster.